pivotal/blog/content/post/agile-and-program-logic.md

 })
 ```

-I've written this example test in golang (missing a few details about how we
+I've written this example test in [go](https://golang.org/) (missing a few
-actually start our imaginary server and so on), following the patterns
+details about how we actually start our imaginary server and so on), following
-encouraged by the testing library "ginkgo".
+the patterns encouraged by the testing library
+[ginkgo](https://github.com/onsi/ginkgo).
 We will see as tests get more
 complicated that the strings in the blocks labelled `Describe`, `It`, and
 similar encourage us to write our tests in a specification-like way.
 We
 describe things, and properties of things.
 Later we will see how to describe